-Our environmental, health and safety committee is currently comprised of William J. Finnerty, Robert T. Smith and Joseph E. Sparano.
-Mr. Finnerty is the chairman of the environmental, health and safety committee.
-Following the Annual Meeting, we expect the environmental, health and safety committee will remain unchanged.
+During 2011, our environmental, health and safety committee was comprised of William J. Finnerty, Robert T. Smith and Joseph E. Sparano.
+Mr. Finnerty was the chairman of the environmental, health and safety committee.
+As of the date of this Proxy Statement, the environmental, health and safety committee consists of Bob G. Alexander (chairman), SungHwan Cho, Stephen Mongillo and Daniel Ninivaggi.